Bluebell woods, fields, valleys and nature reserves on the London/Surrey border.

-- Follow the direction of the signpost, away from the broad grassy strip alongside the road and heading W. Follow a clear path through a lightly wooded part of the common to reach a gate in a wooden fence.
-Go through this and across a patch of grass towards The Fox pub on the far side.
+Follow the direction of the signpost, away from the broad grassy strip alongside the road and heading W. Follow a clear path through a lightly wooded part of the common to reach a gate in a wooden fence.
+Go through this and across a patch of grassland towards The Fox pub on the far side.

 If you are doing the Short Walk (omitting the Chaldon loop), go to §F.